Rutts07/AAD-Project-2020114008/README.md

   - Issues :
     - [x] Make a decorative navbar
-    - [x] Llink the webpages of the algorithm paradigm
+    - [x] Link the webpages of the algorithm paradigms

 - [ ] Phase 4 - Ongoing (Expected : Nov 17th)
   - Write programs to automatically execute the stepwise tasks of the chosen examples